BACHELOR OF ARTS (B.A.) IN MUSIC DEGREE

 A total of 120 credit hours is required.
-To graduate, a student must earn a minimum grade-point average of 3.0 in all major courses and a minimum average of 2.0 in all course work.
+A student must earn a minimum grade-point average of 3.0 in all major courses and a minimum average of 2.0 in all course work to graduate.

 Students may satisfy required electives outside of music by completing any approved KU baccalaureate degree program or minor.
 Recent B.A. in Music graduates have achieved acceptance into medical school, law school, and other advanced professional graduate programs.
 Likewise, B.A. in Music graduates have continued their musical pursuits, being accepted into professional graduate music degree programs.